luke-titley/git-poly/README.md

   repo a new thread is created to process it.
 - Regex based find and replace
 - There's no config file.
+- Aligns very closely with git, only four more very straight forward commands are added.

 # Git poly doesnt
 - Track repo dependencies